MicrosoftDocs/PowerShell-Docs/dsc/configurations.md

 ```

-In this example, you specify the name of the node by passing it as the **ComputerName** parameter when you compile the configuraton.
+In this example, you specify the name of the node by passing it as the **ComputerName** parameter when you compile the configuration.
 The name defaults to "localhost".

 ## Compiling the configuration